New year, new you, right?

-Here’s how it works.
-You download the free app.
-You sign up for an account.
-You take a quality photo.
-You upload photo to Foap’s marketplace.
+Here’s how it works: You download the free app and sign up for an account.
+You take a quality photo and upload it to Foap’s marketplace.
 Someone buys the license to your photo for $10.
 You make $5.

-If your photo sells twenty times, you make $5 each time and end up with $100 in your pocket, all for about 5 minutes of work.
+If your photo sells 20 times, you make $5 each time and end up with $100 in your pocket, all for about 5 minutes of work.

 For one, your photo must be accepted by the Foap developers.
-If it’s too small, too grainy or too boring (aka not marketable), it won’t make it to the marketplace.
+If it’s too small, grainy or boring (think: not marketable), it won’t make it to the marketplace.
 And those cute Instagram shots?
 They don’t accept those either.

 Here’s the full run-down.